Azure/missionlz/src/bicep/add-ons/virtual-network-gateway/README.md

 ### 1. **VPN Gateway Module**

 - **File:** `modules/vpn-gateway.bicep`
 - **Description:** This module deploys the Virtual Network Gateway (VPN Gateway) in a specified resource group.
-The VPN Gateway enables secure cross-premises connectivity and remote user VPNs.
+The VPN Gateway enables secure cross-premises connectivity.
 - **Parameters:**
   - `vgwname`: The name of the VPN Gateway.
   - `vgwlocation`: The location where the VPN Gateway will be deployed.